Temani Adams PLLC

 Case: State of Texas v.
 R. J.

-Charge: Felony Manufacturing and Delivery of a Controlled Substance (Heroin), and Manufacturing and Delivery of a Controlled Substance (Cocaine); with a firearm
+Charges: Felony Manufacturing and Delivery of a Controlled Substance (Heroin), and Manufacturing and Delivery of a Controlled Substance (Cocaine); with a firearm

 Our client was arrested for, and charged with, two (2) felony counts of Manufacturing and Delivering a Controlled Substance, after hanging out at a friend’s house that was subsequently raided.
 Due to his criminal record, before retaining Temani, the client was held in the county jail for months with a high bond.
 One the same day he retained our office, Temani had the client’s bond reduced, and he was released from jail.